engineerbaz/Bootcamp--CloudNative/02-RHEL.md

 - `/etc/skel/` is available for all users

-`useradd junaid -c "Junaid Ali" -s /sbin/nologin -u 4449 -G wheel`
+`useradd junaid -c "Junaid Ali" -s /sbin/nologin -u 4449 -G wheel`  User junaid with UID 4449 in Wheel group with nologin facility

+`/etc/shadow/` for saving Password

 ## Group
 - Group user has UID is zero (0)